QuizandSurveyMaster/qsm-addon-boiler-plate/README.md

-# Quiz Master Next Addons Boiler Plate
+# Quiz And Survey Master Addons Boiler Plate
-A boiler plate for developers who are making addons for Quiz Master Next
+A boiler plate for developers who are making addons for Quiz And Survey Master